 What is Circumcision All About?

-“The key here is that circumcision was to be a “sign of the covenant” that had already been given, with no strings attached, to Abraham.
-The rite of circumcision was made a part of the Law of Moses several hundred years later when God gave instruction concerning the birth of a male: “And on the eighth day the flesh of his foreskin shall be circumcised” (Leviticus 12:3).
+“The key here is that circumcision was to be a “sign of the covenant” that had already been given with no strings attached to Abraham.
+The rite of circumcision was made a part of the Law of Moses several hundred years later when God gave instruction concerning the birth of a male-child: “And on the eighth day the flesh of his foreskin shall be circumcised” (Leviticus 12:3).

 This practice was continued generation after generation, but when the nation of Israel was forced to wander 40 years in the wilderness the rite of circumcision temporarily ceased.
-Some authorities believe God demanded this generation die out because of their refusal to believe Him when He told them to enter the Promised Land (Numbers 14:32-35).
+Some authorities believe God demanded this generation to die out because of their refusal to believe Him when He told them to enter the Promised Land (Numbers 14:32-35).
 Therefore, a rejected generation no longer practiced circumcision.
-The disobedient nation of Israel, roaming like lost sheep in the wilderness, were momentarily taken out of the covenant.
-They had refused to believe God’s promise when He told them to take the land, and now they were paying for their rebellion.…
+The disobedient nation of Israel roaming through the wilderness like lost sheep , were momentarily taken out of the covenant.
+They refused to believe God’s promises when He told them to take the land, and now they were paying the price because of their rebellion.…

 Beyond the Physical

-Practically, we can’t show the world we’ve been circumcised, but God’s covenant extends further than just the physical realm.
-A way has been provided in which our words and actions can show the nations God has touched us.
+Practically, they couldn’t not show the world they were circumcised, but God’s covenant extends further than just the physical realm.
+A way has been provided in which our words and actions can show the nations God has circumcised our hearts.
 We read His promise in Deuteronomy 30: 6:

 “Moreover, the Lord your God will circumcise your heart and the heart of your descendants, to love the Lord your God with all your heart and with all your soul, in order that you may live”.